akbrother02/CrownStack.github.io/_posts/2018-01-13-Core-Location.md

 Core Location Framework provides services for determining a user's geographic location.

-We have to create region called Geofences region.Geofences in iOS are circular regions with a latitude and longitude.
+We have to create region called Geofences region.Geofences in iOS are regions with a latitude and longitude.
 Notifications are sent when a user's device enters or exits that defined region.

 Lets starts with new Project.
 Drag & drop mkMapView in storyboard and add its constraints attatched to Super View border.Create its outlet in ViewController and attach its delegate.

-Apple wants to keep its user location secret so if we want to access their location we have to take permission from them.We will write below code to info.plist source code.
+Apple wants to keep its user's location secret so if we want to access their location we have to take permission from them.
+We will write below code to info.plist source code.

 <img src="/static/InfoPist.png" alt="" style="width: 700px;"/>